Edsby: Edsby platform

-In 2024, the Ministry of Education, Science and Youth in the country of Georgia selected Edsby as the national learning management and administration platform for its 800,000 students in a program supported by the World Bank.
+In 2024, the Ministry of Education, Science and Youth in the country of Georgia selected Edsby as the national learning management and administration platform for its 640,000 students in a program supported by the World Bank.

 In 2025, Edsby introduced an AI Teacher Assistant, designed to reduce educator workload by helping with tasks such as lesson planning, rubric creation, feedback generation, and personalized student support.
 According to MindShare Learning Chief Learning Strategist Timothy Gard, the functionality is “poised to set a precedent for how AI can be leveraged to enhance learning while supporting educators.”

+Destinations

+In 2026, Edsby introduced Destinations, a software system for competency-based learning.
+While such assessment generates a large volume of artifacts, self-assessments, and longitudinal observations, “Edsby Destinations was purpose-built to solve this complexity at scale,” wrote Eric Sheninger, education author and speaker.